 - Business Visa – It will take 2-3 working days from the day of application before you could be granted a visa.

-- Tourist Visa – Granting of tourist visa will take 2-3 working days.
+- Tourist Visa – Granting of tourist visas will take 2-3 working days.

-- Diplomatic Visa – Granting of diplomatic visa will take 2-3 working days.
+- Diplomatic Visa – Granting of a diplomatic visa will take 2-3 working days.

 So what is next?